I am a Mdewakanton Dakota rights activist with several

 And, consequently, a

-source of racial antagonism might have also been eliminated.
+source of racial antagonism might have already been eliminated.
 By not presenting the derogatory history

 about how the "Rum" River